 I have now set forth the problem of an increased food-supply for India; endeavoured to state its exact dimensions; and shown that, while it demands organized efforts on a great scale, it is quite capable of solution.
 The problem, however, is not only one of supply, but of distribution.
 By one set of efforts the food must be increased; another set of efforts must secure a fair share of that food to the actual tiller of the soil.
-In Southern India, as I have mentioned, the cry of the peasantry is for protection against the money-lenders.
+In Southern India, as I have mentioned, the cry of the peasantry is for protection against the moncy-lenders.
 After a careful inquiry, the Government determined to respond to that cry.
 It has practically said to the village bankers: 'A state of things has grown up under British rule which enables you to push the cultivators, by means of our Courts, to extremities unknown under the native dynasties, and repugnant to the customs of India.
 Henceforth, in considering the security on which you lend money, please to know that the peasant cannot be imprisoned or sold out of his farm to satisfy your claims; and we shall free him from the life-long burden of those claims by a mild bankruptcy law.'
 Such is the gist of the Southern India Agriculturists' Relief Act of 1879.

 It provides, in the first place, for small rural debtors of £5 and under.
-If the Court is satisfied that such a debtor is really unable to pay the whole sum, it may direct the payment of such portion as it considers that he can pay, and grant him a discharge for the balance.
+If the Court 18 satisfied that such a debtor is really unable to pay the whole sum, it may direct the payment of such portion as it considers that he can pay, and grant him a discharge for the balance.
 To debtors for larger amounts, it gives the protection of an Insolvency Act.
-No agriculturist shall henceforth be arrested or imprisoned in execution of a decree for money.
-In addition to the old provisions against the sale of the necessary implements of his trade, no agriculturist's immoveable property shall be attached or sold in execution of any decree, unless it has been specifically mortgaged for the debt to which such decree relates.
-But even when it has been specifically mortgaged, the Court may order the debtor's holding to be cultivated, for a period not exceeding seven years, on behalf of the creditor, after allowing a sufficient portion of it for the support of the debtor and his family.
+No agriculturist shall herceforth be arrested or imprisoned in execution of a decree for In addition to the old provisions against the money. sale of the necessary implements of his trade, no ogriculturist's immoveable property shall be attached or sold in execution of any decree, 'unless it has been specifically mortgaged for the debt to which such decree relates.
+But even when it has been specifically mortgaged, the Court may order the debtor's holding to be cultivated, for a period not exceeding seven years, on behalf of the creditor, after allowing a sufficient portion of ,t for the support of the debtor, and his family.
 At the end of the seven years the debtor is discharged.
-If the debtor himself applies for relief under the Insolvency clauses, the procedure is as follows:-His moveable property, less the implements of his trade, e are liable to vale for his debts.
-His immoveable property, or farm, is divided into two parts, one of which is set aside as 'required for the support of the insolvent and members of his family dependent on him,' while the remainder is to be managed on behalf of his creditors.
-But 'nothing in this section shall authorize the Court to take into possession any houses or other buildings belonging to, and occupied by, an agriculturist.'
-Village arbitrators or 'conciliators' are appointed by the same Act, and every creditor must first try to settle his claims before them.
-If the effort at arbitration fails, the 'conciliator' shall give the applicant a certificate to that effect.
-No suit to which an agriculturist (residing within any local area to which a 'conciliator' has been appointed) is a party, shall be entertained by any Civil Court, unless the plaintiff produces a certificate from the 'conciliator' that arbitration has been attempted and failed.
+If the debtor himself applies for relief under the Insolvency classes, the procedure is as follows :- His moveable property, less the implements of his trade, are liable to sale for his debts.
+His immoveable pro-